absmach/magistrala-docs/docs/dev-guide/authorization.md

 ### Group Editor

-Group editor users have access to view, update, assign, and unassign to the group and also have access to view, update, assign, and unassign all of its child channel and group entities, group editor have only view access to child thing entities in group
+Group editor users have access to view, update, assign, and unassign to the group and also have access to view, update, assign, and unassign all of its child channel and group entities, group editor have only view access to child client entities in group

 **Administrator of group_101 (user_3/user_4), assigns user_5 with editor relation.**
 **When domain member user_5 becomes an editor of group_101, user_5 can able to update, assign, and unassign to group_101.
-Since group_101 has channel_101 and thing_101 as children.
-The user_5 has editor access to the group child entities channels, things, and groups.
-In this case, user_5 has editor access to group_101, and also has edit access to its child entities channel_101 and thing_101**
+Since group_101 has channel_101 and client_101 as children.
+The user_5 has editor access to the group child entities channels, clients, and groups.
+In this case, user_5 has editor access to group_101, and also has edit access to its child entities channel_101 and client_101**

 ![group_users_editor](../diagrams/group_users_editor.svg)